Hans Halvorson Physics, Logic, Philosophy

 The walking stick analogy

 One of Bohr’s favorite analogies for the “new situation we face in quantum mechanics” is the case of the walking stick.
 He mentions this analogy in a couple of his written works (see below), and several of his acquaintances later recounted his using this analogy with them.
+(TO DO: reference these other articles.)
 In what follows we’ll first explain the analogy, and then we’ll raise some questions about what it’s supposed to show.

 Before we put the analogy on the table, recall that Bohr said some — to many of us mysterious — things about there being a movable dividing line between subject and object.
 So please keep in mind the following picture.